 - Preparing for a Campus Emergency

-This offering is intended for administrative professionals in both the academic and administrative departments.
-Participants will take part in a series of interactive sessions designed to provide greater knowledge and confidence in their challenging roles.
+This four-session series is intended for administrative professionals in both the academic and administrative departments.
+Participants will take part in interactive sessions designed to provide greater knowledge and confidence in their challenging roles.
 Sessions will include:

 - Technical Skills for the Administrative Professional, Presented by Jeanette Gribble, User Services